13. Catch the Bus

 11. Good Versus Guitar

-The Hippie child Lemonade is outside Harry's door at the Tarantula Arms one rainy night.
-She comes in and sits in his brown barrel chair and asks Harry how to identify a good man.
-Harry looks across the room and realizes that he has found his muse and that the season of songwriting is upon him, once more.
+The Hippie child Lemonade is outside Harry's door at the Tarantula Arms.
+It is rainy night and fog fills Steel City.
+Lemonade comes in and sits in Harry’s brown barrel chair and asks Harry how to identify a good man.
+Harry shakes his head, looks across the room.
+Has he found his muse and that another season of songwriting is upon him?

 10. Iron Street Aches